• @kameecoding

 link

 It’s a symbol that’s been coopted by hate groups.
-I understand the reticence to call it a hate symbol as it can be used by cultural people in a different context.
-The far right took Celtic runes and the Celtic cross from me and my people and turned it into a symbols of hate.
+I understand the reticence to call it a hate symbol as it can be used by people in a different cultural context.
+The far right took Celtic runes and the Celtic cross from me and my people and turned them into symbols of hate.
 They’ve done it with Norse runes as well.
 It’s what they do, the swastika was originally a symbol of peace and trust.

 So yes context matters.
 Trump appoints alt right nut jobs who twist the meaning of cultural symbols so that they can spread a message of hate.
 This is what I am upset about, and likely others are as well.